YahooArchive/scrollable/Readme.md

 ### TODO notes

+  * While changing the code to use DOM directly instead of React, I actually wrote some code to cleanup previous styles.
+I am not sure the lib should do it, so I left it commented for now.
+There are very low perceived issues on iPhone 4 with the cleanup, (guessing from 60 to 40 fps?)

   * I was lazy and didn't complete the consumption mode example, will need to finish later.
 For not it has only top and bottom sidebar handling, but no consumption transition itself.